adiiwiraa/BeningAirMinum/README.md

 2. **Place Orders**: Navigate to the main dashboard and access the ordering menu.
 Enter the quantity of products desired and select the preferred payment method.

-3. **View Order Status**: Check the status of orders in the "Order History" section on the main dashboard.
+3. **View Order Status**: Check the status of orders in the "Riwayat Pemesanan" section on the main dashboard.

 ### Admin Dashboard Credentials